Tombert/tombert.github.io2/_posts/2016-01-27-increased-forking.markdown

 ---
 comments: true
 layout: post
-title: I've been doing a lot of forkinng.
+title: I've been doing a lot of forking.
 date: 2016-01-27 23:22:50
 ---